hawkinsw/CPPTimes/expressions-types.md

 ## What's News

-California Psychics's business has grown to great heights by giving unsolicited tips to their clients on how to live their lives.
-The one thing that the groups of `C++`eers could not see coming?
+California Psychics' business has grown to great heights by giving unsolicited tips to their clients on how to live their lives.
+The one thing that the groups of seers could not C++ coming?
 How AI-powered Ouija boards were going to disrupt their industry.

 ## Start Smart